jgrenon/angular-desktop-app/README.md

 Everything is dynamically loaded through require.js, to ensure that all Angular components are kept separated in separate folders.

+# Release Notes

+- [1.1.0 - 2014-02-12]:
+    + Migrate project to angular-ui-router, which is much more aligned with managing complex UI state, which is required for rich desktop app.
+New modular way to declare states (routes) following the exact same pattern we use for other angular modules.
+See navigation documentation for more details.
+    + Integrated Grunt in the project (thanks to [Tom Lawton](https://github.com/talss89)

 ## Getting Started

 ### 1. Get the source code